 - This event has passed.

 Take a walk led by Roe Labossiere at the Charlestown Moraine Preserve.
 It’s the Friday after Thanksgiving and all of the food has been eaten – what is there to do next?
-Why not a walk at one of Charlestown’s latest open space acquisitions.
-Become one of the first to hike The Charlestown Moraine Preserve, maintained and managed by the Charlestown Conservation Commission.
-Maybe you’ll get lucky and catch a glimpse of a turkey that survived the holiday!
+Why not a walk at one of Charlestown’s open space properties.
+Maybe you’ll get lucky and catch a glimpse of a turkey!

 The approximately 75 acres is called a terminal moraine and marks the last advance of the ice about 14,000 years ago, an outstanding example of the remains of the ice age in Rhode Island.